imagico/glaciers_gen/README.md

 Program options
 ---------------

+There are two versions of the program - glaciers_gen and glaciers_gen2, the latter is using a digital elevation file to take into account the relief shape.

-the program offers the following command line options:
+Both versions have the following command line options:

 * `-i` glaciers mask image file (required)
 * `-o` Output image file name for the generalized glaciers mask (required)